Plumsail/workflow-actions-pack-docs/source/help-pages/installation for sharepoint online.rst

 Upgrade
 -------

-If you have any workflows in state "in progress" that uses the product, please stop **Workflow Manager Backend** Service on WFE.
-It will help to avoid workflow interruption.

 Firstly, you have to deactivate **Plumsail Workflow Actions Pack** feature at the site level and deactivate **Plumsail.ActionsPack.wsp** solution in the solution gallery.

 Then, upload a new WSP package to your Solution gallery: